 There are so many great Santa Monica attractions to visit, National Geographic named it one of the Top 10 Beach Cities in the World.

-From bike riding at the beach to perusing the farm-fresh organic produce at the twice- weekly farmer's markets, these are 10 Santa Monica attractions and things to do here that you won't want to miss.
+From bike riding at the beach to perusing the farm-fresh organic produce at the twice- weekly farmer's markets, here are 10 of the Top Santa Monica Attractions and things to do here that you won't want to miss.

-Bike riding at the beach is hands-down one of the best Santa Monica attractions - and one of the best ways to enjoy a day in Santa Monica.
+Bike riding at the beach is hands-down one of Santa Monica's most enjoyable attractions - and one of the best ways to enjoy a beach day in Santa Monica.

-You can pedal past popular surf breaks along Santa Monica state Beach, underneath the Santa Monica Pier, and by the original Muscle Beach just south of the pier; and then continue south to check out the other Muscle Beach in neighboring Venice.
+You can pedal past popular surf breaks along Santa Monica State Beach, beneath the Santa Monica Pier, and past the original Muscle Beach just south of the pier; and then continue south to check out the other Muscle Beach in neighboring Venice.